ivcandela/parker-multiplicative-persistance-augmentator/README.md

 ### Dead-ends

-_(Python version only, still TODO in Rust version)_

-If any sub-computation ends up in a dead-end (no single-digit divisor found) the whole current stack can be considered a dead end and there's no reason to keep checking it
+If any sub-computation ends up in a dead-end (no single-digit divisor found) the whole current stack can be considered a dead-end and there's no reason to keep checking it

 ### Computation Caching